McMaster retiree who was eligible to join a McMaster pension plan

 a pension plan.

-the McMaster University Faculty Association (MUFA), and McMaster’s
+McMaster University Faculty Association (MUFA), McMaster’s Office of the President, and Unifor

 Resources provides contact information to MURA Council only if a